antvis/G2/site/docs/manual/introduction/use-in-framework.en.md

 ### Composition API

-If you use the composition API of Vue3, the implementation is as follows, complete code reference [here](https://stackblitz.com/edit/vitejs-vite-xnjhfj6f?file=src%2Fcomponents%2FG2Demo.vue).
+If you're using Vue3 Composition API, the implementation is as follows.
+For complete code, refer to [here](https://stackblitz.com/edit/vitejs-vite-xnjhfj6f?file=src%2Fcomponents%2FG2Demo.vue).

 ```html
 <script setup>